blallau/cluster-ansible-aio/README.md

 2. Bootstrap hypervisor and create container nodes.

-By default, container nodes OS will be same as hypervisor OS.

     ./cluster-ansible-aio create-container-nodes

-Container nodes OS can be override using **guest_os_distro** variable.

-Example: in case of Ubuntu hypervisor and Debian containers wanted.

-    ./cluster-ansible-aio create-container-nodes -e guest_os_distro=debian

 Any of the default role variables can be easily overridden with variables from **group_vars/all.yml** and **roles/container_nodes/vars/main.yml**.